 Resident camp as we now know it became a reality as construction began on dinning hall/kitchen building, 32 platform tents, one central shower house, three latrines and three unit shelters.

 After a year of building, a thousand people attended a dedication of the camp.
-Several other buildings were later constructed, including an A-Frame building, an infirmary, a trading post, a staff house, a large maintenance storage building, and a Green Cathedral area for outdoor ceremonies.
+Several other buildings were later constructed, including an A-Frame building, an infirmary, a camp store, a staff house, a large maintenance storage building, and a Green Cathedral area for outdoor ceremonies.
 Only maintenance building and Green Cathedral area still exist.

 A winterized program center with a storm shelter in the basement was built.